Raathigesh/Raathigesh.github.io/_posts/2015-12-22-Plugins-That-Make-Atom-An-Awesome-Editor.md

 ---
-published: true
-layout: post
-excerpt: "I'm a big fan of Atom Editor.
-In a previous post I have discussed about the editors I use for day to day developement. "
-modified: {}
+title:  "Plugins that make Atom an Awesome Editor"
+categories:
+  - Tools
 tags:
   - Atom
-  - Plugins
-  - JavaScript
-  - ES6
-  - Tools
-  - Productivity
-comments: true
 ---

 I'm a big fan of Atom Editor.
 In a [previous post](http://raathigesh.com/Code-Editors-I-Use/) I have discussed about the editors I use for day to day developement.

 Atom is advertised as a hackable editor and It truly is.
 When you see a missing feature, you can very easily find a plugin for it.
 The plugins makes atom so great because you can customize the editor entirely for your needs.

 Here I'm going list all the plugins I find useful with Atom.
 Hope this helps you guys as well.